wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    Fabric aims to eliminate silos and remove data duplication by providing a single platform for <strong>collaboration</strong> among data engineers, data scientists, and business analysts.
 The <a target="_blank" href="https://learn.microsoft.com/fabric/data-engineering/tutorial-lakehouse-introduction">flow</a> is:
    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701049746/fabric-flow-842x516_bcpj9q.jpg"><img alt="fabric-flow-842x516.jpeg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701049746/fabric-flow-842x516_bcpj9q.jpg"></a>

+Databricks is a cloud-based service that provides a unified analytics platform for data scientists, data engineers, and business analysts.
+It provides a collaborative workspace for data scientists to build and train machine learning models.
+It also provides a platform for data engineers to build data pipelines and perform complex data engineering tasks.
+It provides a platform for business analysts to perform data analysis and build reports and dashboards.

    <a target="_blank" href="https://justb.dk/blog/2023/11/fabric-data-lakehouse-understanding-the-dataflow/">This article</a> describes the flow in detail.